wnyao/CP3406-Mobile-Computing/EducationalGame/README.md

 # EducationalGame: Sum Up!

 ### Description:
-SumUp! is an educational game designed to be an android application.
-The game supports fundamental aspect of mathematics (addition) and is designed with the mind to help boost quick mathematical thinking among players, especially children.
+SumUp! is an educational game that built for android platform.
+The game supports fundamental aspect of mathematics (addition) and is designed with the mind to help players, especially children, in building up quick mathematical thinking.

 ### Version:
 - 1.0